 Additional Tips for Care of Box Turtles

 Consider the following for your box turtle:

 - Box turtles, like most reptiles, like to hide from time to time, so keep a hide box inside your pet's habitat so it can relax in privacy.

 - Sprinkle calcium carbonate, citrate, lactate or gluconate lightly over the box turtle's food every other feeding.
 If vitamin-fortified dry chow is being ignored by your turtle, dust the food that the turtle is eating with multivitamins about every four weeks.
-Be careful not to overuse the multivitamins as too much vitamin supplication is not healthy for the turtle.
+Be careful not to overuse the multivitamins as too much vitamin supplementation is not healthy for the turtle.

 - Some box turtles can be frightened easily by movement in the room when they are housed in a glass aquarium.
 So in some cases, a habitat made out of plywood or plastic may be a better choice.

 Box turtles can live a long time with proper food and care so it's important to establish a relationship from the start with a veterinarian with experience working with reptiles.
 Your turtle should get a check-up at least once a year to examine him for health problems and any parasitic infections.
 Typical medical problems you will see as a box turtle owner include:

 - Parasites such as roundworm, pinworm and amebiasis.

 - Respiratory disorders including difficulty breathing and mucus discharge which will require antibiotics to treat.